 Cockapoos are great with kids!
 They are renowned as excellent companions for kids.
 They have the energy levels to keep up with even the most active children, and yet they also have the patience necessary to make them the perfect family dogs.

 Cockapoo Health Issues

 The positive benefit of choosing a hybrid breed such as Cockapoos is that they generally have fewer health issues and longer lifespans than purebreds.
-However, Cockapoo’s can be susceptible to some potentially serious health problems that are important to pay attention for if you are an owner.
+However, Cockapoo’s can be susceptible to some potentially serious dog health problems that are important to pay attention to if you are an owner.

 Patella Luxation: Patella luxation is a condition that primarily affects miniature and teacup breeds.
 Because both parental lineages of the Cockapoo (the Poodle and Cocker Spaniel) are affected by this condition, it is a common ailment in the Cockapoo breed.
 Patella luxation occurs when the kneecap (patella) dislocates from its normal position.
 The most common sign of this occurring is sudden lameness in one limb, usually occurring during activity or exercise.

 Hip Dysplasia: Hip dysplasia is not as common in Cockapoo’s as larger breeds, but it can still affect a minority of them.
 Hip dysplasia is an extremely painful condition characterized by a loose connection where the femur sits in the pelvic girdle.
 This loose connection causes cartilage between the bones to wear unevenly, resulting in a buildup of scar tissue.
 Once your dog gets older, the scar tissue and damage in the hip connection causes painful arthritis and lameness.
 You can determine if your dog has hip dysplasia at a young age by having your veterinarian conduct a physical exam of their hips.